 Through this conversation, we spoke with them about life, funny incidents that poker players face, family acceptance, and more.

 You have been in the poker industry for a decade or so, has it affected you or changed the way in which you look at relationships?

 Balance is key.
-There’s ups and downs in poker but I am used to working through problems rationally in poker as well as in my relationships.
+There are ups and downs often in poker but I am used to working through problems rationally in poker as well as in my relationships.